Welcome to Woodpecker Class!

-We are a class of 28 Year 2 children in Woodpecker Class.
-Our teacher is Mrs Llewellyn, our Teaching Assistants are Mrs Howes (Monday - Wednesday) and Mrs Ross (Thursday - Friday).
+We are a class of 22 Year 2 children in Woodpecker Class.
+Our teachers are Mrs Llewellyn, Monday - Thursday and Mrs Baker on a Friday.
+Our Teaching Assistants are Mrs Ross (Monday - Wednesday) and Mrs Bisgrove (Thursday - Friday).
 We are lucky to have a beautiful classroom in the main building above the hall.

 We are encouraged to be as independent as possible, from sorting out our own book bags, changing our own reading books and putting away snacks, to selecting resources to support our own learning.